fcichos/exp3/source/lectures/L8/overview_8.rst

 Lecture Contents
 ================

-In Lecture 8 we start having a look at the wave properties of light, yet with a simpler description of wave optics.
-We will look at the solution of the wave equation and understand interfrence and diffraction.
+In Lecture 8 we continue to explore different interference phenomena including different interferometers and thin film interference.